 As a rule, designers and manufacturers offer "standard" specification canoes to suit the majority of anticipated paddlers and purposes, but centre-depths still vary from below 30cm (12") to above 40cm (16").

-No matter what canoe is being considered, two things are guaranteed:
+No matter what canoe is being considered, high-line guarantees two things:

 Vulnerability to swamping despite any additional sidewall depth;